carbon-design-system/carbon-components-svelte/CONTRIBUTING.md

 Two process traps:

-- Read the exit code, not the tail. `bun lint:changed | tail -1` prints "No fixes applied" and exits 0 even when Biome reported errors above it.
+- Read the exit code, not the tail. `bun run lint:changed | tail -1` prints "No fixes applied" and exits 0 even when Biome reported errors above it.
 Gate commits on the checks themselves: `bunx biome check <paths> && bun run test:types && git commit ...`.
 - `bun test:types` reporting that a new prop or event "does not exist" usually means the generated `.d.ts` is stale, not that the code is wrong.
 Run `bun build:docs` first.
 This bites after a rebase as well as after an API change.

 ## Testing